Luis Díaz: from the indigenous team to the powerful Liverpool

 (Also read: Luis Díaz: what number will he wear at Liverpool?)

 A journalist who closely follows Porto is José Miguel Machado, from the newspaper Record, and was also surprised with Díaz.
-This he said in 2021: “He is considered, more or less unanimously, the best player in Portugal today.
-Game after game, in the League and in the Champions League, he puts in great performances and shows his ability to be decisive.
+This he said in 2021: “he is considered, more or less unanimously, the best player in Portugal today.
+Match after match, in the League and in the Champions League, he puts in great performances and shows his ability to be decisive.
 We have to enjoy it while we can because the jump to a more prominent championship should be soon.
-It will be what you want and you will play where you want.
-FC Porto will earn a lot of money with him”.
+It will be what he wants and he will play where he wants. the fc Porto will make a lot of money with him”.

 Díaz continues in his flight, as if he were still floating and waiting for the ball that is falling to score a Chilean goal against Brazil.
 In the National Team, it stopped being an alternative a long time ago to become a lethal weapon, from the left, that lane where he starts to run or fly, like when he was a kid, only that he no longer goes by, but now slows down, cheats , outlines and takes a shot.
 Thus, with that street style, it is like Díaz, the one they called el Fideo, already has weight in Europe.